- AI City Managing Director EMEA, Nvidia, Nvidia

 A strong believer in the potential for positive change as technology is applied in the modern world, Charbel is currently a board member of Future Cities Catapult, as well as serving on the boards and advisory councils of many startups and TechHubs.
 Charbel has an MBA in global operations and BS Computer Science.
 He speaks English, French & Arabic.

 Charles has a bachelor's degree in Physics, and a master's degree in Mathematics from Technical University of Denmark.
 He has recently started a PhD project at the University of Cambridge on the topic of deep learning microscopy; a collaboration between the Laser Analytics Group and the Artificial Intelligence Group.
-As a member of the CamBike Sensor Team, he has been responsible for data management and analysis.
+As a member of the open-seneca team, he has been responsible for data analysis and software.

 Lorena Gordillo Dagallier

 Lorena completed her undergraduate degree in General Engineering and has recently started a PhD at the University of Cambridge in paper diagnostics.
 Her research will focus on developing low-cost sensors made of paper to use in resource-limited settings for the detection of diseases.
-Additionally, she is part of the CamBike Sensor Team, designing the hardware for a sensor that measures cyclists' local environment (i.e. air pollution and road surface quality).
+Lorena leads the open-seneca team, along with designing the hardware for a sensor that measures the local environment (i.e. air pollution and road surface quality).